aboe026/gwent-oss/README.md

 - Move generate types to lib?
 So UI can use them as well (especially for shared functions, like "isDeckValid")
 - Introspect GraphQL queries/mutations to determine which fields to project/return from DB
 - Have api and ui use same Dockerfile (just with different build args)
+- Get apollo cache update working for login/logout to update getCurrentUser in order to just key off of that for whether or not a user is logged in

 ## External Bugs